kylepalos/Nanopore-mods-workflow/README.md

 # Nanopore-mods-workflow

-## Updated July 2024
+## Updated April 2025
 This repository documents my current workflow for calling RNA modifications from Nanopore direct RNA-sequencing data (using the current SQK-RNA004 [kit](https://store.nanoporetech.com/us/direct-rna-sequencing-kit-004.html)).

 ### Basecall
-Download the latest release of [Dorado](https://github.com/nanoporetech/dorado/releases) basecaller (I'm currently using v0.7.0 - which calls m6A and pseudoUridine).
+Download the latest release of [Dorado](https://github.com/nanoporetech/dorado/releases) basecaller (I'm currently using v0.8.0 - which calls m6A, pseudoUridine, inosine, and m5C).

 Then - run Dorado basecaller on POD5 files.
 Note: Dorado does not support the old version direct RNA-sequencing kits (e.g., SQK-RNA001).

 ```
-/dorado-0.7.0-linux-x64/bin/dorado basecaller \
+/dorado-0.8.0-linux-x64/bin/dorado basecaller \
--v hac,m6A \
+-v hac,inosine_m6A,m5C,pseU  \
 --min-qscore 10 \
 --emit-moves \
 path/to/pod5_files/ \
 --estimate-poly-a \
---device "cuda:0" > file.sam
+--device "cuda:0" > file.bam
 ```

 Explanation of parameters used:

--v hac, m6a: This specifies the model speed used to basecall POD5 files (there are: fast, hac, and sup.
-[See here.]([url](https://github.com/nanoporetech/dorado#model-selection-foreword)) Additionally, the "m6a" will let the model include the necessary SAM headers to retain modification information.
+-v hac,inosine_m6A,m5C,pseU: This specifies the model speed used to basecall POD5 files (there are: fast, hac, and sup.
+[See here.]([url](https://github.com/nanoporetech/dorado#model-selection-foreword)) Additionally, the following modification options will detect and add the necessary SAM headers to retain modification information.

-You could plug in "psU" instead of m6A to call pseudoUridine.

 --min-qscore 10: The minimum -log10 quality score as described by Illumina [here.](https://help.basespace.illumina.com/files-used-by-basespace/quality-scores)